Skip to main content

 5. DHEA-S ∞ This adrenal hormone, a precursor to testosterone, is also suboptimal.

 Suddenly, his symptoms and his “normal” labs make sense.
-The low is driving his fatigue and low motivation.
+The low free testosterone is driving his fatigue and low motivation.
 The high estradiol is contributing to his body composition issues.
 The borderline-high glucose and triglycerides seen on the CMP are likely early signs of insulin resistance, which is often linked to these hormonal imbalances.

 The hormonal panel did not contradict the standard screening; it illuminated it.
 It provided the “why” and opened a clear path for a targeted intervention, such as TRT with careful management of estradiol levels, which could resolve his symptoms and improve his metabolic markers.